Which bushings are best for my dedicated race car?

 High performance street cars will see a noticeable increase in performance with our medium durometer bushings.
 These would include 80A, 85A, 90A and 95A durometers.
 These bushings utilize the most ideal hardness and compound for street/performance use, providing for an increase in performance without a large increase in NVH (Noise/Vibration/Harshness).

 Why don’t you use nylon or Delrin in your motor mounts or suspension bushings?

 Polyurethane is an elastomer in the rubber family; it is not a plastic.
 We specifically exclude the use of plastics and nylons in all of our motor mounts and suspension bushings.
-Through our research and testing, we’ve come to the conclusion that plastic and nylon are not suitable for use in either of these locations, due to these materials’ lack of memory.
+Through our research and testing, we’ve come to the conclusion that plastic (including Delrin and UHMW) and nylon are not suitable for use in either of these locations, due to these materials’ lack of memory.
 By this, we mean that if plastic or nylon is compressed, it does not return to its original size; polyurethane does have this memory.
 Also, plastics and nylons have a shorter life expectancy than any urethane, especially the hardest compound polyurethanes.
 We also exclude the use of Delrin in our mounts and suspension bushings due to its brittleness.
 Poly 75D has virtually the same hardness as Delrin, but is not a brittle material.